Eng-Elias/FOCUS--Context_Engineering/README.md

 ## Token Optimization

-- **Hierarchical Loading**: Instruct your AI to load Layer 1 (System) first, then Layer 2 (Domain), and so on.
-Task-specific context should be loaded last.
+- **Hierarchical Loading**: The `System_Prompt.md` defines the optimal loading order: System → Domain → Standards → Tasks → Session
+- **Context Refresh**: AI automatically refreshes context when inconsistencies are detected or after 30 minutes
-- **Relevance Filtering**: For a specific task, load only the relevant module maps or architecture diagrams.
+- **Relevance Filtering**: Load only relevant sections for specific tasks to minimize token usage
-- **Dynamic Updates**: The AI should be prompted to refresh its understanding of a file if the `last modified` timestamp has changed since the last interaction.
+- **Smart Fill**: CLI auto-populates templates with project details to reduce manual effort

+## AI IDE Integration

+The FOCUS framework includes specialized support for AI-powered IDEs like Windsurf and Cursor through the `System_Prompt.md` file.

+### Setup for AI IDEs

+1. **Copy the System Prompt**: Use the content from `System_Prompt.md` in your AI IDE's rules/configuration file
+2. **Enable Context Awareness**: The system prompt ensures the AI consistently reads and references FOCUS_CONTEXT files
+3. **Prevent Hallucinations**: Built-in safeguards require the AI to verify decisions against documented context

+### Key Benefits

+- **Consistent Context**: AI maintains awareness of project structure, conventions, and requirements
+- **Reduced Errors**: Anti-hallucination measures prevent assumptions and enforce documentation-based decisions
+- **Session Continuity**: Automatic context refresh and session state management
+- **Quality Assurance**: Built-in validation checks against documented standards

 ## Integration Examples

-- **IDE Integration**: Use the `ide-rules.md` to configure how your AI interacts with your development environment, such as automatically following linter rules.
+- **AI IDE Integration**: Use `System_Prompt.md` to configure AI assistants in Windsurf, Cursor, or similar tools for context-aware development
-- **CI/CD Integration**: Use scripts in your CI pipeline to validate that context files (e.g., `troubleshooting.md`) are updated as part of the incident response process.
+- **CI/CD Integration**: Use scripts in your CI pipeline to validate that context files are updated as part of the development process

 ## Maintenance Guide